Denzel-Irizarry/Denzel-Irizarry/README.md

 ## 📚 About Me

-- 🎓 **Student** on a journey to expand my skills in IT and cybersecurity.
+- 🎓 **Student** on a journey to expand my skills in IT, Cybersecurity, and Coding.
 - 💼 **Certifications:**
   - CompTIA A+
   - CompTIA Network+